Our Annual Events

 Saturday, July 27, 11:30 am - 2:30 pm.
 Rosebrook Park, 2590 Fry St., Roseville

-Please bring a dish to share.
-More details to follow.
+Please bring a dish and a family recipe to share.
+We will hear about some traditional foods of Wales, and share recipes that our ancestors loved.
+(They do not have to be recipes from Wales.)
 We will also hold a short annual meeting to elect officers and board members for the next year.
 If you are interested in volunteering to be on the board, please contact Janice Barbee, president, at firstname.lastname@example.org.

 Well-Read Dragons Book Group

-August 3: Remember No More...Bad Blood Runs in Families: A DS Kite Mystery, by Jan Newton
+Come to discuss Remember No More...Bad Blood Runs in Families: A DS Kite Mystery, by Jan Newton.

 Gathering Place and Details